gokul-pv/DetectionTransformer/README.md

-# EVA6_Assignments_Session14
-Session 14 - DETR End-to-End Object Detection with Transformers
+# DETR End-to-End Object Detection with Transformers

 ## Objective

 1) Take a look at this [post](https://opensourcelibs.com/lib/finetune-detr), which explains how to fine-tune DETR on a custom dataset.

-2) Replicate the process and train the model yourself.
+2) Train the model.
 [Everything](https://colab.research.google.com/github/woctezuma/finetune-detr/blob/master/finetune_detr.ipynb) is mentioned in the post.
 The objectives are:
    - to understand how fine-tuning works
    - to understand architectural related concepts of DETR
    - explains encoder-decoder architecture
    - explains bipartite loss, and why we need it
    - explains object queries
-   - shows your results (your model on your dataset)
+   - show the results